lipingxue/docker-volume-vsphere/docs/user-guide/faq.md

 ### Which release I should use?
 You can choose release based on your needs.
 There will be two types of releases: edge release and stable release.

-edge release: will be released every month for users who want a drop of latest.
+Edge release: A monthly release with new features and bug fixes.

-stable release: will be release every 3 month for users who want to a stable version.
+Stable release: A quarterly release with reliable/stable updates.

-For details about the nomenclature for release, please refer [here](/CONTRIBUTING.md/#releases-for-ga-and-post-ga).
+For details about the nomenclature for release, please refer [here](https://github.com/vmware/docker-volume-vsphere/blob/master/CONTRIBUTING.md#release-naming-convention).

 ## Troubleshooting